Module Description

 - We’ll prepare for Douglass Day.

-Class work: In your folder for 2-11, share a journal file for the day (.md extension) containing your notes about today’s discussion of books and editing.
+Class work: In your folder for 2-11, share your journal file with notes and reflections about metareading and markup languages.

 Friday, February 13